Personality and Complex Trauma Team

 The Personality and Complex Trauma Team is also known as PACT for short.

-We prefer to use the term ‘personality difficulties’ as it best describes the problems that people we work with experience and helps us to move away from medical labels, if you do not find them helpful to you.
+We prefer to use the term, personality difficulties, as it best describes the problems that people we work with experience.
+It helps us to move away from medical labels, if you do not find them helpful to you.
 These problems often include:

 - Distress and unhelpful emotions

 - Difficulties knowing who we are and where life is heading.